otherness-space/immaterialize/README.md

   - [ ] content-none.php
   - [ ] content-page.php
 - [ ] addtionals.css to accomodate implementing Materialize front end
-  - [ ] flow-text styles as p selector
+  - [x] flow-text class responsive styles as p element.
+CanIuse js to make p element load as flow-text class?
+If so which is lighter?
+Are there other ways?
   - [ ] Default WP classes
     - [ ] site-branding
     - [ ] site-title